halfbackflip/cyber_blog/_posts/2021-04-23-Building-an-Incident-Response-Program.markdown

 the communications department.
 Finally, once all stakeholders have been informed it is essential to review the effectiveness of the communcations and identify areas for improvement.

-### Nature, Timing and Audiences to the internal and external stakeholders to be notified.
 ## Glossary
 A glossary of all the terms, acronyms and slang I run across for this chapter.